Perodua Alza: Second generation (W150; 2022)

-The second-generation Alza, which is based on the W100 series Daihatsu Xenia, was introduced in 20 July 2022.
+The second-generation Alza, which is based on the W100 series Daihatsu Xenia, was introduced on 20 July 2022.
 Received the "W150" model designation, It is offered in X, H and AV grade levels with the 1.5-litre 2NR-VE engine with D-CVT as the sole powertrain option.
 ASA 3.0 advanced driver-assistance systems package is standard on all grades.
 The model received a lower and more driver-oriented suspension settings, which made the Alza sit lower than the Avanza by 45 mm with a ground clearance of 160 mm.
 It is assembled at the Perodua plant alongside the Malaysian market Toyota Veloz.